- Nothing Necessary!

 Click here to see it in action!
 I was among the first customers and ordered quite a few of them actually, for my ATG staff and for my friends here in LA.
 I’ll be a repeat buyer, because there’s no better gift I can give people than the gift of health and prevention of costly surgeries.
 Same goes for the Slantboard above.
 I ordered a bunch of ’em for the ATG staff and for my friends and I’ll never stop!
 Other people can buy you an Xbox.
 I’ll buy my friends the gift of bulletproofing.

 Now throughout your ATG training journey, there is the matter of training your hip-flexors.
-This video shows my Top 4 current means of training them, and you’ll notice a new development: MonkeyFeet!
+This video shows how we train them, and you’ll notice a unique yet simple and affordable development: MonkeyFeet!
 These finally provide an affordable way of loading your hip-flexors with measurable accuracy, and the user-friendliness and portability is unparalleled!

 Again, there is no right or wrong answer in terms of what you should spend your money on: only what suits YOU and your life.
 Keep in mind that the fitness equipment industry is an EXPENSIVE one, and everything I have presented so far in this article actually saves you tremendous amounts of money compared to what I originally spent as a gym owner.